A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Results

 \subsection{Evaluation on journey}

 So far, our focus has been on evaluating model performance over individual segments.
 However, in real-world service deployment, the cumulative AT prediction, formed by aggregating individual segment predictions, is more important.
-Hence, for each pilot site, we sample five journeys from the test set and assess the accumulated error along the journey starting from stop number 1.
+Hence, we sample five journeys from the test set and assess the accumulated error along the journey starting from stop number 1.
 We illustrate the results for the three sites with the longest routes, Linköping, Les Mureaux, and Tampere, in Figures \ref{fig:eta_linkoping}-\ref{fig:eta_tampere}.
 Solid lines depict average accumulated errors, while the shaded regions represent the range between maximum positive and negative errors across the sampled journeys.
+At each prediction instant, we freeze the features to whatever data is available while the shuttle is still at stop 1.
+Lag variables, therefore, reflect the most recent observations before the current trip begins; they are not updated for predictions further ahead.
+We evaluate the accumulated error across sample strips to evaluate systemic prediction bias and compounding errors.

 Linköping has the longest route of the pilot sites, with a total of 15 stops.
-In Figure \ref{fig:eta_linkoping}, stop number 7 corresponds to a 15-minute ahead, and stop number 15 to a 35-minutes ahead prediction.
-The depicted models (RF-GCN, XGBoost, and the Mean regressor) overestimate the total travel time, but RF-GCN shows the least average error with a maximum of 30 seconds.
-In the 15-minutes ahead predictions at stop number 7, we can observe an error of a maximum of 60 seconds and 35 minutes ahead of around 100 seconds.
-XGBoost still shows a lower average error than the Mean regressor, yet, toward the end of the route, the accumulated errors display worse maximum values.
+In Figure \ref{fig:eta_linkoping}, stop number 7 corresponds to a 15-minute, and stop number 15 to a 35-minute ahead prediction.
+The depicted models (RF-GCN, XGBoost, Mean Regressor) overestimate the total travel time, but RF-GCN shows the least average error with a maximum of 30 seconds.
+In the 15-minute ahead predictions at stop number 7, we can observe an error of a maximum of 60 seconds and 35 minutes ahead of around 100 seconds.
+XGBoost still shows a lower average error than the Mean Regressor, yet, toward the end of the route, the accumulated errors display worse maximum values.

 In Les Mureaux (Figure \ref{fig:eta_rouen}), the full journey is shorter, spanning six stops, which is equivalent to a 20-minute travel time.
 Here we observe that the accumulated errors do not exceed 70 seconds in over- and 60 seconds in underestimating.